 4. Franchises

-Franchises are available in practically any field, including dining, fast food, pet care, gyms, clothing, cleaning services, and car wash and maintenance.
+The great thing about franchises is that they are available in practically any field, from dining and fast food to pet care, gyms, clothing, cleaning services, and even car wash and maintenance.

 Nor do you have to struggle to find a franchise in which to make a substantial (minimum $100,000 investment).